 Four major events happened during his reign: the American and French Revolutions, the Act of Union between Great Britain and Ireland (1800), and The Napoleonic Wars, after which the electorate of Hanover was upgraded to a kingdom.
 Since George was content to let Parliament run things most of the time (particularly when the Tories were in charge), it's best to just read those articles for further information.

 A perhaps atypically-successful family man for a British monarch, George and his queen Charlotte had a happy marriage (despite first meeting only on their wedding day, when he was already King) and 15 children, of whom eleven lived to the age of at least 60.
 He was also a remarkably relaxed king, preferring to live in the countryside and much more informally than many of his more traditional courtiers would like; Queen Charlotte agreed with him, going on walks through country towns with him without any servants.
-A man of great personal piety (spending hours in prayer daily) and morality (never taking a mistress and never drinking to excess, and abhorring the womanizing, boozing, card-playing habits of his father, his brothers and, later, his sons), he is generally remembered as a good king in Britain.
+A man of great personal piety (spending hours in prayer daily) and morality (never taking a mistress and never drinking to excess, and abhorring the womanizing, boozing, card-playing habits of his father—whom he tried to avoid, per Hanoverian tradition—as well as his brothers and, later, his sons), he is generally remembered as a good king in Britain.

 The Regency (1811-1820)